 Admission: FREE

-Housed in the Mile End Mill building and staffed by volunteers (many of whom are ex-mill workers!), the Paisley Thread Mill Museum offers the chance to see many items that have been donated by people who were connected with the Thread Mills and include photographs, mill machinery, samples of products made there and sewing artifacts.
+Many Paisley buddies know that their great-grannies and grannies (sometimes even mammies!) worked in the mill.
+Undeniably it was a huge part of the towns economy and generations of families worked there throughout the years.
+Housed in the mile end mill building and staffed by volunteers (many of whom are ex-mill workers), the Paisley thread mill museum offers the chance to see many items that have been donated by people who were connected with the thread mills and includes photographs, mill machinery, samples of products made there as well as sewing artefacts.

 Open: Monday to Saturday: 10.00 – 15.30